-Spinal fusion surgeries represent a significant intervention aimed at rectifying various spine issues by fusing two or more vertebrae to eliminate painful movement.
-For many, the spinal fusion procedure is a life-changing procedure that requires a comprehensive recovery process to return to a normal life.
+Spinal fusion surgeries are extensive procedures conducted to correct a wide range of spinal problems by fusing two or more vertebrae to eliminate painful movement.
+The spinal fusion is a life-changing procedure for sure and it requires an absolute top-to-bottom recovery so you can get back to your normal self.

 Understanding the Timeline of Spinal Fusion Surgery Recovery